stajichlab/SOP_data/Data_and_Code/NCBI_deposit.md

 Raw assemblies.

+Depth of coverage of a genome calculated from total read amount and genome assembly size (bbcount links?)

 ## Annotated genomes

 For Bacteria there is a simple way to get these annotations and genome deposited in one go.
 Simply use the [PGAP](https://www.ncbi.nlm.nih.gov/genome/annotation_prok/) procedure.
 The Genome submission portal is still used for uploading but then an option to annotate